glegrain/Altimetr/README.md

 #How to build

 1. Open the project with Xcode 7.3
-2. Rename the bundle identifier to something unique and different (for example `com.[yourname].Altimeter`)
+2. Rename the bundle identifier to something unique and different (for example `com.[yourname].Altimetr`)
 3. Build & Run